St. Petersburg, Florida: Tourism

 West of downtown on Central Avenue is the 600 Block Arts District, which contains Bohemian art and clothing stores.
 The eve-N-odd gallery is located in the historic Crislip Arcade built in 1925.
 The refurbished shopping arcade is one of 13 original city arcades built in the city.
 Only three are left, and only the Crislip arcade is still being used as a place for small businesses to set up shop.
 Further west is the Grand Central District located within Historic Kenwood District.
 It is known for its artistic community, LGBT presence, and the annual St. Pete Pride parade.
-Haslam's Bookstore can also be found in the Grand Central District.
-It is the largest independent bookstore in Florida, with over 30,000 square feet.
+Haslam's Bookstore, closed since 2020, can also be found in the Grand Central District.
+It was the largest independent bookstore in Florida, with over 30,000 square feet.
 As its name implies, Old Northeast is adjacent to downtown from the northeast.
 It is known for its historic status and eclectic architecture.

 St. Petersburg boasts two historic neighborhoods: Roser Park, located just south of the downtown area, and Grenada Terrace, in the Old Northeast Neighborhood.
 Both are known for stately architecture, and together comprise the urban core of St. Petersburg.

 A bronze statue in honor of St. Pete resident Elder Jordan stands on 22nd Street and Seventh Avenue as of October 2020.
 Jordan was a slave from birth up until the age of 15 when he bought his freedom and moved to St. Petersburg where he created a successful business.

 North of downtown is the Great Explorations Children's Museum, an interactive museum featuring a Children's Village with giant pretend stores, fire house and pet vet clinic, and preschool, science, music, art, and water exhibits.
 It is located next to Sunken Gardens.

 4th Street as a whole, from Downtown up to Gandy Boulevard, is home to many restaurants and bars running the gamut from fast food to haute cuisine.
 This area is called the "Garden District", although as of 2010 this name is not widely in use.